EldwinLorin/collisionless/README.md

-Code to solve Master Equation in the collisionless case
+Code to solve Master Equation in the collisionless case.
+One needs to provide sum of state files for the TS along with information on energies, connectivity, symmetry.

 Usage:
 Compile with a fortran compiler and the LAPACK library: